Electronic waste in the United States: Domestic effects

-One end-of-life treatment for electronic products is land-filling.
+One end-of-life treatment for electronic products is landfilling.
 In the US, some states have implemented landfill bans to accompany e-waste laws to reach collection goals and ensure e-waste is funneled through the proper channels.
 The danger in landfilling e-waste is that hazardous materials can leach out into groundwater or run off and pollute nearby water bodies.
 To address this, the US e-waste recycling industry is growing and continuing to implement robust workplace and environmental standards.
 In 2011, US e-waste recycling added an estimated $20.6 billion to the US economy and created roughly 45,000 jobs.
 Still, e-waste, that contain toxic materials like lead and cadmium, can pose risks for US e-waste workers when processed manually.
 For instance, when processing cathode ray tubes (CRTs), which are found in television and computer monitors, workers use handheld tools like hammers that expose them to hazardous materials.
 As a result, the Center for Disease Control (CDC) and National Institute for Occupational Safety and Health (NIOSH) investigate e-waste recycling facilities for health and environmental compliance.
-At e-waste recycling facilities, manually dismantling and sorting e-waste is the most popular technique and shredding or other automated separation techniques are secondary.
+At e-waste recycling facilities, manually dismantling and sorting e-waste is the most popular technique, and shredding or other automated separation techniques are secondary.
 One risk associated with manual dismantling is the potential for lead and cadmium contamination.
 Lead can disperse throughout e-waste recycling facilities covering surfaces, worker's uniforms, and areas outside the production floor, which can result in ingestion or inhalation of lead.
 Because of this, federal regulatory bodies like the Occupational Safety and Health Administration (OSHA) state that e-waste recycling facilities must provide uniforms, showers, and laundry services for workers.
 When facilities don't meet these protocols, lead and cadmium exposures can leave the production floor with workers and enter their personal vehicles or homes, which can adversely affect the health of family members.